JamieH01/zula-core/README.md

 zula-core is the core module of the zula shell.
-This crate is currently WIP; once the plugin system for zula is complete this will become much more useful and necessary for writing plugins.
+The docs.rs page (https://docs.rs/zula-core/2.0.0/zula_core/) covers how to use this crate.